piokaczm/godzira/README.md

 First of all you need to properly set your configuration file.
 Structure should look something like this:

 ```
+appname: NewApp # used for slack integration - it'll be used in msgs
 goos: linux # variables needed to properly crosscompile for your machine
 goarch: amd64
 test: true # only if you want to run all test before deploy, defaults to false